breakfastquay/rubberband/README.md

-The source code for the command-line utility (`main/main.cpp`) provides a good example of how to use Rubber Band in offline mode; the LADSPA pitch shifter plugin (`ladspa/RubberBandPitchShifter.cpp`) may be used as an example of Rubber Band in real-time mode.
+The source code for the command-line utility (`main/main.cpp`) provides a good example of how to use Rubber Band in offline mode; the pitch shifter plugin (`ladspa-lv2/RubberBandPitchShifter.cpp`) may be used as an example of Rubber Band in real-time mode.

 IMPORTANT: Please ensure you have read and understood the licensing terms for Rubber Band before using it in your application.
 This